SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 Medicare offers coverage for at-home sleep studies if you have already been thoroughly assessed by a doctor and they’ve determined you’re very likely to have moderate to severe obstructive sleep apnea.
 In this case, Medicare also covers the cost of the doctor’s services.

-Home sleep apnea tests are more affordable and accessible than in-lab tests, and many people find it more comfortable to perform the test in the comfort of their own bedroom.
+Home sleep apnea tests are more affordable and accessible than in-lab tests, and most people find it more comfortable to perform the test in the comfort of their own bedroom.
 Most are type III or type IV tests that you can set up by yourself.

 To ensure Medicare coverage, you must use a Medicare-approved test, and a qualified physician must give you clear instructions on how to use it.
 You’ll need to document details like start time and study duration, and the test must gather data relevant metrics including airflow.